 These packs focus on multiple-choice comprehension, which will feature in the CEM 11+ West Kirby exam.
 There are 15 comprehension tests included in each pack.
-Pack 1 focuses on classical fiction and Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.
+Pack 1 focuses on classical fiction, Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.

 These packs focus on cloze questions that are used in almost all CEM 11+ exams.
 Pack 1 focuses on missing words and Pack 2 focuses on missing sentences.

 CEM 11+ exams, such as the 11 plus West Kirby test, focus heavily on assessing a child’s vocabulary.
 These packs each introduce 200 words within context, helping students to improve both their vocabulary and spelling.
 This will prove useful for the Verbal Reasoning section of the exam.
 Pack 2 is designed to be more challenging than Pack 1.

 This pack covers a number of the question types that are used in CEM 11+ Non-Verbal Reasoning exams such as Matrices, Box Sequences and Exceptions.
 There are some extension question types as well.
 Whilst these are not known to be utilised in CEM exams, they will help develop your child’s Non-Verbal reasoning ability, which will stand them in good stead for the exam.